Opinion | Goodbye, omicron. Let’s open up the right way this time.

 Michael Ryan, the World Health Organization emergencies director, cautioned recently: “Time and time again governments have tried to get back to normal and have overshot that runway by opening up too early.”
 This happened in 2020, when premature opening led to a Sun Belt surge.
 Early last summer, just when everyone was taking a deep breath at the positive impact of vaccines, the delta wave caught the nation without sufficient diagnostic tests.
 Omicron then piled on top of delta, ripping through the vast unvaccinated population, leading to deaths that were — and continue to be — utterly needless.

 This time, let’s do it right.
 First, finish the vaccination job.
 About half the population eligible for a booster dose has yet to get one; about a fifth of the eligible population lacks even one shot.
 A major increase in vaccination would do wonders against another variant or surge.
 Second, jurisdictions should heed local conditions, such as the test positivity rate and cases per capita when deciding whether to lift restrictions such as masks.
 Epidemiologist Katelyn Jetelina of the University of Texas Health Center created a useful guide for decision-making based on cases and test positivity rates by county, suggesting that indoor masks could be removed when cases are fewer than 50 per 100,000 people and positivity under 8 percent.
 By this measure, Montgomery County, for example, has a case rate of 163.99 but the positivity ratio is under 5 percent — so it’s not quite ready, but it could be soon if omicron continues to retreat.
-D.C. and other Maryland and Virginia counties in the region are similarly not quite ready yet.
+D.C. and other Maryland and Virginia counties in the region are similarly not quite ready.

 Sign up for The Checkup With Dr. Wen, a newsletter on how to navigate the pandemic and other public health challenges